- How do cold prospects become hot leads?

 - Who should be in charge of the stage?

 When you visualize this process, you start sketching your sales funnel.
 Your next step is taking a look at your current customers.
 You can do it by conducting surveys across your databases, documenting your cooperation with your freshly converted clients within RFP, or discussing your current cooperation, asking relevant questions at the right moment.

 What questions should you be able to answer after your research?

-If you work in B2B as we do, you probably initiate the Awareness stage yourself by sending cold emails and offering to take a call.
+If you work in B2B sales lead generation as we do, you probably initiate the Awareness stage yourself by sending cold emails and offering to take a call.
 If so, you should create an appropriate group for that segment of your target audience.

 - How long does it take for them to make a decision?

-How much time your prospects need before they inform you about their decision about your product.
-How many people take part in decision-making?
+How much time do your prospects need before they inform you about their decision about your product?
+How many people take part in the decision-making?
 Do they need to go through a special group before deciding upon agreeing to employ your services?

 Usually, you close deals with the right combination of a well-written value proposition, professional communication, and appropriate content.
 You must define the strongest points of your sales process and their place across the sales funnel stages.

 By gathering these data, you get an idea of what occurs in the Awareness stage, the Consideration stage, the Preference stage, and the Purchase stage.
 It gives you a better understanding of what to do at each stage and how to plan your content and inbound marketing tactics.
 However, this is not the end.

 Each missed B2B sales lead opportunity leaves a bitter taste in one’s mouth, yet it happens all the time.
 Your potential buyers slip through the cracks between your sales funnel stages, and when you find out about it, it's usually too late for remarketing efforts.